Masala Roasted Pumpkin Seeds

 Why does this recipe use ghee instead of oil?

-The recipe was inspired by chili-roasted peanuts from India, and ghee was chosen for its rich, nutty flavor that works well with the garam masala, turmeric, and chili powder coating.
-The notes do say you can substitute a plant-based butter if you want a vegan version.
+I was inspired by chili-roasted peanuts from India, and I chose ghee for its rich, nutty flavor that works beautifully with the garam masala, turmeric, and chili powder coating.
+You can substitute a plant-based butter if you want a vegan version.

 Do the pumpkin seeds need to be completely dry before coating them?

-Yes — the instructions say to pat the rinsed seeds thoroughly dry on a paper towel before tossing with the 3 tbsp (45 ml) of ghee and spices.
+Yes — pat the rinsed seeds thoroughly dry on a paper towel before tossing with the 3 tbsp (45 ml) of ghee and spices.
 Moisture on the seeds would prevent the spice coating from adhering and create steam in the oven rather than the dry heat needed for crispiness.

 How long do these roasted seeds keep?